Windows Powershell doesn't have sudo

 (Windows Performance Recorder) as an administrator and passing necessary arguments with -Args

 flag.
-However in this case, the challenge is that we don't see the output because theoretically, since it starts a new shell somewhere.
+However in this case, the challenge is that we don't see the output because theoretically, it starts a new shell somewhere else.

-The other way you can think is scoop (https://scoop.sh/) which enables the commands equivalent to the one in Linux.
+Another solution is to use scoop which enables the commands equivalent to the one in Linux.
 You can install by following way:

 iex (new-object net.webclient).downloadstring('https://get.scoop.sh')